podio/valideer/README.rst

 Valideer
 ========

-`valideer`_ is a Python package for simple and extensible data validation and adaptation that tries to "make easy things easy and hard things possible".
-It started out as a simpler version of `JSON Schema`_ for validating JSON structures but has since been extended to provide adaptation and handling of arbitrary Python objects.
+Lightweight data validation and adaptation library for Python.

 **At a Glance**: